-I had the privilege of attending the ACLU Summer Institute, held in our Nation’s capital this summer.
+I had the privilege of attending the ACLU Summer Institute held in our Nation’s capital this past summer.
 The ACLU (American Civil Liberties Union), is dedicated to fighting for the U.S. Constitution and making sure America abides by the rules our founding fathers established.
-On July 28th over 500 kids from across the country traveled to stay in either D.C. or Virginia to explore the struggles we have in America on the protecting our basic human rights and to appreciate that no human is illegal.
-I feel I was lucky enough to stay in the historic Georgetown dormitories and to get the full experience of what living on a college campus and in D.C. would be like.
+On July 28, over 500 kids from across the country traveled to stay in either D.C. or Virginia to explore the struggles we have in America, namely protecting our basic human rights and appreciating that no human is illegal.
+I was lucky enough to stay in the historic Georgetown dormitories and get the full experience of what living on a college campus in D.C. would be like.

-The most eye-opening experience I had during the week was hearing speaker Jeff Robinson talking about the racial injustice in America and how racists are formed within the first three years of life.
-My favorite quote of his is “If you’re going to talk about race, get comfortable with feeling uncomfortable.”
-This quote represents so much in just one sentence because people avoid the subject of race entirely because it makes them feel uncomfortable, but if we are going to make any change we need to start talking and so we need to get comfortable with feeling uncomfortable.
+The most eye-opening experience I had during the week was hearing speaker Jeff Robinson talk about the racial injustice in America and how racists are formed within the first three years of life.
+My favorite quote of his is: “If you’re going to talk about race, get comfortable with feeling uncomfortable.”
+This quote represents so much in just one sentence.
+People avoid the subject of race entirely because it makes them feel uncomfortable, but if we are going to create change we need to start talking.
 Mr. Robinson also opened my eyes on our “heroes” of modern society.
-The fact that schools across America didn’t consider Dr. Martin Luther King Jr. a hero when he was alive, the fact that nobody made an effort to praise Muhammad Ali for his devotion for racial equality, and the fact that Abraham Lincoln only freed the slaves in an effort to win the war and to save the union.
+I learned that many schools across America didn’t consider Dr. Martin Luther King, Jr. a hero when he was alive and very few made an effort to praise Muhammad Ali for his devotion to racial equality.
+I also learned that Abraham Lincoln only freed the slaves in an effort to win the war and to save the Union.

-While I got to learn about the struggles in America, I also got to be a tourist throughout D.C. and visit museums and monuments throughout our capital.
+While I got to learn about the struggles in America, I also got to be a tourist throughout D.C. and visit museums and monuments in our capital.
 The museums I visited included the NAAHCM (National African American History & Culture Museum), the National American History Museum, and the NEWSeum.
-My favorite monument in D.C. was the Washington Monument because at one point in human history, that building was the tallest in the world and represented the height of our accomplishment to establish a free republic.
-Other monuments and landmarks I went to were the capital building, the Martin Luther King memorial, the US Capitol Rotunda, and the Library of Congress.
+My favorite monument in D.C. was the Washington Monument because at one point in human history, that building was the tallest in the world and represented the height of our accomplishments – establishing a free republic.
+Other monuments and landmarks I went to were the Capitol Building, the Martin Luther King memorial, the U.S. Capitol Rotunda, and the Library of Congress.